Elephant Tourism in Nepal: A Different Approach.

 There are no more shackled up private elephants during the daytime in Chitwan.
 Male elephants are still chained as they are otherwise overpowering if there are females around.
 Mahouts are no longer permitted to use metallic hooks on elephants.
 Now only timber sticks are allowed.

 At Tiger Tops Elephant camp, more benevolent alternative has been introduced.
 “After the 2015 earthquake, with visitor numbers down anyway, we decided the time was right for change,” says Tiger Tops’ Marie Stissing Jensen.
 She expressed – When people go on an elephant-back safari, the animals just become carriage.
 Walking with them makes it possible to see how they move, how they feed and how they interact in as natural a way as is possible for an enslaved elephant.
 With long legacy of elephant-back safaris, mahouts were skeptical about the change for elephants.
-After a long relearning process for both mahouts and elephants finally they are on right track.
+After a long relearning process for both mahouts and elephants finally, they are on the right track.